About Us

 Cathy Sonnenberg, Associate Director, attended the New England Conservatory of Music on a full scholarship.
 She studied piano with Veronica Jochum and Theodore Lettvin, and chamber music with Benjamin Zander.
 She sang in the Conservatory chorus directed by renowned choral conductor Lorna Cooke DeVaron and under the baton of Seiji Ozawa of the Boston Symphony Orchestra.

 Cathy has given piano recitals in the Canary Islands, Madrid and Boston, played cabaret shows in Philadelphia, and conducted and accompanied Camden Catholic High School's chorus.
 She performed in the Liberace Revue at the Tropicana in Atlantic City and served the Marian Anderson Historical Society as pianist for the unveiling of the Marian Anderson Stamp at the Kimmel Center in Philadelphia.
+She has also accompanied NY City Opera baritone Robert McFarland.

 History